slhck/SubjectivePlayer/README.md

 ### Run the Test

-When you start the app, you can select the playlist by having the user enter their respective ID.
+When you start the app, you can select the playlist by having the subject enter their respective ID.

 The test is self-guided and will show videos, ask for ratings, and handle breaks as defined in the playlist (see above).

 After a test, the results are stored in the `SubjectiveLogs` folder.
-Each file corresponds to one user's test results.
+Each file corresponds to one subject's test results.

 ### Obtain the Results